What Languages Are Spoken in Asia? A Learner’s Guide Through the Family Tree

 Since more than 100 regional languages are spoken in the Philippines, in the 1930s the government chose Tagalog—a language spoken widely in Manila and surrounding areas—as the foundation for a national language.
 The effort was to try to establish a common language.

 Today, Filipino is the official national language of the Philippines.
-However, TAGALOG LANG refers to Filipino as “Tagalog Plus,” since Filipino also includes words adopted from other languages such as Spanish.
+Filipino is sometimes referred to as “Tagalog Plus,” since Filipino also includes words adopted from other languages such as Spanish.